PART 3

 15- The method for 'wudu' (ablution)

-The Quran says:The method for ablution before prayer is given in the Quran, and it consists of four simple steps:
+The method for ablution before prayer is given in the Quran, and it consists of four simple steps.
+They are:

-“O you who believe, when you observe the Contact Prayers (Salat), you shall wash your faces and your arms to the elbows, and wipe your heads and your feet to the ankles” 5:6
+O you who believe, when you rise to observe the Salat, you shall wash your faces and your arms to the elbows, and wipe your heads and your feet to the ankles.
+5:6

-Hadith attributed to the prophet:
+Hadith attributed to the Prophet:

-Please check the following page which details the purpose of ablution:
+Please check the following page which details the purpose of ablution: Purpose of wudu (ablution)

-God commanded Muhammad and all believers to follow the Quran and nothing else, thus it goes without saying that the prophet of God would have never changed or altered God's commands.
+God commanded Prophet Muhammad and all believers to follow the Quran and nothing else, thus it goes without saying that the prophet of God would have never changed or altered God's commands.

 Bukhari, Volume 1, Book 4, Number 142: